EduLeg/EduLeg/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on [Revvo Lab](https://revvolab.com/) a **Technology Development Laboratory** creating innovative and disruptive solutions
+- 🔭 I’m currently working on [SOCA Exchange](https://socaexchange.com/) the **first exchange e-commerce in the world** creating innovative and disruptive solutions
 - 🌱 I’m learning **Java, AWS Architecture and Google Cloud Services**
 - 👯 I’m looking to collaborate on social tecnology projects and IoT enviormental solutions
 <!--